Causes & Management of Constipation in Elderly People

 What foods make you constipated?

-The foods and drinks that increase your risk of becoming constipated include bananas, caffeine, gluten, white rice, red meat, white bread, alcohol, chocolate, dairy products, fast and processed foods, chips, certain supplements, persimmon, and even chewing gum if you accidentally swallow it too often.
+The foods and drinks that increase your risk of becoming constipated include bananas, caffeine, gluten, white rice, red meat, white bread, alcohol, chocolate, dairy products, fast and processed foods, chips, specific supplements, persimmon, and even chewing gum if you accidentally swallow it too often.

 What foods are good for constipation?